Long COVID Pacing

 Avoid Rushing

-I have found it uses much less energy to give me a lot of extra time.
+I have found it uses much less energy when I give me a lot of extra time.
 So if I have an appointment in the morning, I’ll make sure I continue to take breaks between each step of getting ready.
 Most importantly, I give myself an extra 30 minutes so I can rest before I leave for the appointment and rest once I get there, but before I go inside.

 Euphoria